 We stayed at a charmingly rustic hotel called Howler Monkey Resort.
 This place had a lot of cute details.
 We had a balcony with a rocking bench and hammock that overlooked the river, brightly colored flowers and tons of iguanas.
 The hotel also has a small nature trail and a pool, which is filled with water from the river (no chemicals!).
 I also really liked how they had plenty of water refill stations so that you didn’t have to buy plastic water bottles.
 However, what really made this place special were the owners.
 They are a local Belizean family who take lots of pride in their business.
 For my aunt’s birthday, they even baked her a special banana cake and gave her a t-shirt as a present.

 The owners recommended that we check out the town’s tourist center.
 We weren’t expecting much because the town was so small but it turned out that it was run by a women’s conservation group.
 The tourist center is famous for its community baboon sanctuary but unfortunately because of time constraints and scheduling conflicts, we had to miss that.
 We did, however, book a night crocodile tour with them.
 We met with two local guides who canoed us down a river full of birds, jumping fish, iguanas, and of course crocodiles.
 Crocodiles’ eyes glow at night, so it was a lot of fun being able to spot them from a distance and then glide over for a better look.
+This organization recently won the Equator’s Initiative Prize and GLP Films has done a great video about them.
 I highly recommend the tour as a great local experience!

 The Belize Zoo